Best Broker for CFD Hedging in the UK for 2026

 Final Thoughts

 Capital.com offers the clearest hedging implementation for most UK traders—dedicated mode toggle, visible position separation, guaranteed stop-loss orders for gap protection, and no commission* to erode hedge value over time.
-CMC Markets provides guaranteed stops with full premium refunds if not triggered.
+Spreadex provides the flexibility of combined spread betting and CFD hedging with guaranteed stops and competitive financing rates.
 Pepperstone’s margin-on-largest-leg calculation makes hedging more capital-efficient.
 IG offers the most flexibility with CFDs, spread bets, options, and futures from one account.

 Hedging protects existing positions but adds cost.
 A 30-day hedge on £10,000 costs approximately £70.66 in spread and financing—roughly 0.7% of protected value.
 Worth it for genuine risk reduction; expensive if used without clear purpose.
 Match your hedging need to the broker that handles it best.